We are committed to ensuring that you are able to live in a

 where you live.
 They investigate different aspects of anti social

-behaviour and they will provide support and warn the alleged
+behaviour and they will provide support and warn the alleged person

-perpetrators as part of the investigation.
+causing the problems (perpetrators) as part of the

 The Neighbourhood Partner will investigate neighbour problems